NCIOCPL/r4r-content/resources/resource129.md

 id: 129
 title: The Cancer Genome Atlas Clinical Explorer
 description: >
-  The Cancer Genome Atlas (TCGA) Clinical Explorer is a web and mobile interface for identifying clinical – genomic driver associations.
+  The TCGA Clinical Explorer is a web and mobile interface for identifying clinical genomic driver associations.
 The Clinical Explorer interface provides a platform to query TCGA.

 website: https://genomeportal.stanford.edu/pan-tcga
 toolTypes: